 Prerequisites: none.
 The history of psychiatric-mental health nursing will provide the context from which to examine treatment modalities, ranging from the purely physical to strictly interpersonal, to more recent developments in holistic approaches to care.
 Management of acute and chronic problems for selected patient populations will be explored, with emphasis on the integration of social and cultural factors in treatment plans.
-3 credits designed to provide an overview of the edipedmiology, presentation, diagnostic criteria, and screening tests for psychiatric disorders likely to be encountered in primary and acute care settings, including anxiety disorders, mood disorders, insomnia, somatization disorder, substance use disorder, eating disorders, dementia, and psychotice disorders.
-Content will include general guidelines for treatment of many psychiatric disorders in medical settings, including basic pharmacological management and recommendations on when to refer patients.
-Selection of special topics will be determined by students' practice interests in order to develop expertise in prviding holistic, integrated advanced practice nursing care.
+3 credits

-NP 859 PSYCHIATRIC ISSUES IN ADVANCED PRACTICE NURSING Prerequisites: Advanced practice placement in the curriculum.
-This course is
+NP 859 PSYCHIATRIC ISSUES IN ADVANCED PRACTICE NURSING